More About the Department of Consumer Affairs

 To keep pace with advances in technology and the marketplace, the Department will continue to develop responsive, effective and innovative services.
 The California Legislature conducts an ongoing evaluation and review of the Department's regulatory entities to determine which of them should be retained, which ones should be "sunsetted" out of existence, and which ones should become part of the Department.

-- Accountability - We are accountable to the people of California and each other as stakeholders.
-We operate transparently and encourage public participation in our decision-making whenever possible.
+- Accountability - We operate transparently and encourage public participation in our decision-making when appropriate.

-- Customer Service - We acknowledge all stakeholders as our customers, listen to them, and take their needs into account.
+- Customer Service – We acknowledge our stakeholders as customers, listen to them, and take their needs into account.